anki2jain/global_network/README.md

 # Upcoming Features

-- Customisable "no connection screen " as per our requirements.
+- Customisable "warning screen" as per your requirements.
-- Able to display bottomsheet inspite of full screen
+- Will be able to display the Bottlesheet, Alert dialog etc.

 ### Please don't forget to star this repo.